Badgerati/Pode/docs/Tutorials/SharedState.md

     # create the shared variable
     state set 'hash' @{ 'values' = @(); } | Out-Null

+    # attempt to re-initialise the state (will do nothing if the file doesn't exist)
+    state restore './state.json'

     # timer to add a random number to the shared state
     timer 'forever' 2 {